-These apps do have some limitations, for example it’s not easy to create multiple invoices, some of the features from your accounting platform may be missing and the data is not kept up to date once your invoice is created.
+The official HubSpot apps do have some limitations, for example the UX adds many steps to the process, some of the features from your accounting platform may be missing and the data is not kept up to date once your invoice is created.
 In addition, the account and tax handling in the Xero integration makes it hard to use seamlessly.
-Invoice Stack is an alternative that works in a similar way and supports all of these features and many more.
+Thankfully, HubSpot has a number of alternatives available in the App Marketplace.

 If the data inside your HubSpot deal and the data inside your invoices is usually a 1:1 match, then a great option is to use a no-code integration such as Zapier or Make to fully automate your invoicing process.